Design Tech High School

-Description

 Design Tech High School, commonly referred to as d.tech, is a public charter high school in the San Francisco Bay Area.
-The school is located in Redwood City, California, and is part of the San Mateo Union High School District.
-Founded in 2014, the school has roughly 562 students (as of Spring 2022) and focuses on implementing technology, self-direction, and the process of design thinking into its curriculum.
-Since its founding, the school has worked alongside Oracle Education Foundation (OEF) to provide opportunities to students outside of their normal school environment during intersession, a two-week period for vocational and career focused learning that occurs three times per academic year.
-A second school operated under the same "brand" in Rancho Cordova, California is projected to open in Fall 2023.
+The school is located on the Oracle Corporation campus in Redwood City, California, and is part of the San Mateo Union High School District.
+Founded in 2014, the school has 567 students (as of December 2024) and focuses on implementing technology, self-direction, and the process of design thinking into its curriculum.
+A second Design Tech school in Rancho Cordova, California was scheduled to open for the 2023-2024 school year.
+This new campus has closed as of May 1.

 History

-The petition that led to the creation of Design Tech was filed with the San Mateo Union High School District (SMUHSD) on September 12, 2013; the SMUHSD Board of Trustees unanimously accepted the petition in November.
+The petition that led to the creation of Design Tech was filed with the San Mateo Union High School District (SMUHSD) on September 12, 2013; SMUHSD's board of trustees unanimously accepted the petition in November.
 Design Tech was founded in 2014 by a group of four educators: Nicole Cerra, Ken Montgomery, Christy Knott, and Wendy Little, along with community members Sandra Feder, Ron Drabkin, Betsy Corcoran and David Little.
 Montgomery, who had previously been the Assistant Principal of Capuchino High School, was inspired by his studies at Stanford, where he attended classes at the Stanford d.school.
-The group began planning of the school and opened in time for the 2014–2015 school year, with a temporary campus in a hallway at Mills High School in Millbrae, California.
+The group began planning of the school and opened in time for the 2014–2015 school year, with a temporary campus in a hallway at Mills High School in Millbrae, California; students designed the space as their first assignments.

+Students and parents of Mills were unhappy with d.tech's presence.
+The next school year, d.tech migrated to a former auto body shop on Rollins Road in an industrial area of Burlingame, leading to the adoption as unofficial school mascot of the koi, a fish with a reputation for growing to fill any container.
+During that school year, d.tech was offered the opportunity to design and build a building on a waterfront plot on the Oracle campus in Redwood City.
+Throughout the year, students and faculty met with Oracle's architectural team to help design the new building, and it opened in January 2018.

 The first class of d.tech graduated in 2018.

-The school remained there for the entirety of the year, but students and parents of Mills complained about the school's presence.
-The next school year, d.tech migrated to a former auto body shop, nearby in an industrial area of Burlingame on Rollins Road.
-During that school year, d.tech was offered the opportunity to design and build a building on a waterfront plot (at the time a parking lot) of land on the Oracle campus in Redwood City, California.
-Throughout the year, students and faculty met with Oracle's architectural team to help design the new building, and it was completed in January 2018.

-As of 2019, Design Tech offers multiple courses out of the usual high school curriculum, including creative writing, photography, model United Nations, and "design thinking."
-While the school does not have a standard physical education program, it offers sports such as sailing, basketball, soccer, volleyball, and baseball.

 At the start of the 2022-23 school year, Design Tech implemented Yondr Pouches and an e-hall pass system, both of which were highly unpopular with students.
-A lunchtime protest of the new policies and other suspensions students viewed as unfair resulted, in suspensions and subsequent expulsion hearings for more 13 students.
+A lunchtime protest of the new policies and other actions that students viewed as unfair resulted in suspensions and subsequent expulsion hearings for more than 13 students.
 The school and its administration have been criticized for their handling of the situation.
+The school has also received criticism for not reflecting the make-up of the district as a whole in its enrollment and for the involvement of Oracle.